burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Assembler(ASM) Language is the lowest possible level that can still be readable, but understanding it (without extra tools and extra documentation) is not easy in big programs.
 ASM language has a close relation to target computing devices.

 One instruction in C++ code can correspond to several( 1,2,3, etc).
 ASM code instructions.
-On the other hand, the same instruction in C and C++ can be emitted (materialized or generated) into different instructions in ASM Language.
+On the other hand, the same instruction in C and C++ can be emitted (materialized or generated) into different instructions in the ASM Language.

 An Assembler is a program that finally converts ASM instructions obtained from a compiler into binary native code for the target device.
 The machine instruction emitted by ASM is described by the target Instruction Set Architecture (ISA).
 In Assembly literature, the process of converting ASM instructions into machine code is named `encoding.` An inverse process of reconstructing ASM code from binary code is called `decoding` or `disassembly`.

 For [GCC](https://gcc.gnu.org/onlinedocs/gcc/index.html#Top) toolchain, the standard de-facto Assembler is [GAS](https://www.gnu.org/software/binutils/).
 The output of the Assembler is saved into *object files*.

 The Assembly output code by itself obeys Instruction Set Architecture *ISA*.
-The *ISA* specifies instructions, register, memory architecture, data types, and control flow mechanisms.
+The *ISA* specifies instructions, registers, memory architecture, data types, and control flow mechanisms.
 The ISA connects physical Hardware designed by Electrical Engineering (EE) with the software constructed by Computer Science (CS).

 There are online tools such as [11] [Compiler Explorer](https://godbolt.org/) that provide a demonstration of the generated Assembly code while using various compilers and target platforms for C++ online.
 It can be very useful for educational and analytical purposes because using color shows the correspondence between C++ code and Assembly code.

-The particular implementation of Instruction Set Archiecture (ISA) is called Microarchitecture in Electrical Engineering (EE) terminology.
+The particular implementation of Instruction Set Architecture (ISA) is called Microarchitecture in Electrical Engineering (EE) terminology.
 Different vendors can provide the support of the same ISA, but Microarchitecture is typically under a Non-disclosure agreement (NDA).
 Microarchitecture is the lowest level of computation and it's under the responsibility of Electrical Engineers.

 # Linkage